jamieskella/monkeyaisland.github.io/README.md

 ## Methodology

-To maintain consistency across years, the following protocol will be observed for each generation:
+To maintain consistency across time, the following protocol will be observed for each generation:

 1. The same creative brief will be used, verbatim - no modifications, no added context, no hints from prior generations.
 2. The game will be produced using a generally available AI system at the time, in a single conversational session.